sofiagobar/lab-movies-celebrities/README.md

 ### Steps we will follow in this iteration:

-1. Create the `/celebrities` GET route in `routes/celebrities.routes.js`.
+1. Create the `/celebrities` GET route.
 2. In the route:
    - Use `find()` method on the `Celebrity` model to retrieve all the celebrities
    - If everything is okay, render the `celebrities/celebrities.hbs` view and pass the array of celebrities into the view as a variable